 - Follow these recipes to prepare seasoned spinach and sprouts.

 - Clean, wash and slice the shitake mushrooms.
-Add ½ tsp – 1 tsp. oil and cook the mushrooms on medium high to high flame until mushrooms are cooked.
+Add ½ teaspoon – 1 tsp. oil and cook the mushrooms on medium high to high flame until mushrooms are cooked.
 This takes about 3 – 4 minutes.

 - Peel, wash and cut the carrots into long strips.
 Add ½ tsp. of oil, ½ tsp. of salt and cook carrots on medium high to high flame until carrots are cooked, about 2-3 minutes.